Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-4.md

 ## Obtain Signed Cookie

-Signed cookies give you the ability to securely download the generated OBJ file for a short period of time.
+Signed cookies give you the ability to securely download the generated STL file for a short period of time.
 To obtain the download URL and signed cookies for the STL file:

 1. In the Postman sidebar, click **Task 4 - Download STL File > GET Obtain Signed Cookie**.
 The request loads.